aenoble/ideas/README.md

 A way for employees to propose ideas to management annonymously.
 No idea how to make money on this.

-# Nag - Productivity "tool"
+# Mom - Productivity "tool"
 A tool (web or desktop) to motivate you to continue work on a project by positive and negative reminders.